|

 Getting Started

-To get started with Visual BASIC ≥ 7.x, please do the following steps:
+To get started with Visual Studio, please do the following steps:

-- Duplicate the "instruNet \ Programming Interfaces \ Visual Basic" directory -- we will run/modify the files in the duplicate copy.
-This directory contains the following sub-directories:
+4. Duplicate the "Program Files (x86) \ instruNet \ Programming Interfaces \ Visual Basic" directory and place the copy somewhere in your Documents folder.
+We will work with the copy, which contains the following sub-directories:

 VB Example1: example program #1